phishx-docs/phishx-docs.github.io/docs/en/guide/people/lists/export.md

 ---
-title: Export List
+title: Export list
 tags:
   - People
   - Lists
   - Targets
   - Contacts
 ---
-# Export List
+# Export list

 ::: tip Multiple formats
 You can export your lists in multiple formats, depending on the tool you are going to use.<br>